-The result before tax of Retail Netherlands decreased 5.7% to EUR 2,078 million from EUR 2,204 million in 2019.
-This decline was mainly attributable to higher risk costs reflecting the worsened macro-economic environment and an increase in regulatory costs.
+The result before tax of Retail Netherlands decreased 5.7 percent to €2,078 million from €2,204 million in 2019.
+This decline was mainly attributable to higher risk costs reflecting the worsened macroeconomic environment and an increase in regulatory costs.

-Total income declined by EUR 34 million, or -0.8%, to EUR 4,471 million, compared with EUR 4,505 million in 2019.
-Net interest income declined 0.8%, mainly due to lower margins on savings and current accounts, combined with a decline in average lending volumes, which was largely offset by higher Treasury- related revenues.
-Net core lending (which excludes Treasury products and a EUR 1.1 billion decline in the WUB run-off portfolio) decreased by EUR 3.2 billion in 2020, of which EUR 0.8 billion was in residential mortgages and EUR 2.4 billion in other lending.
-Net customer deposits (excluding Treasury) grew by EUR 15.3 billion, predominantly in current accounts.
-Net fee and commission income increased by EUR 7 million, or 1.0%, primarily due to higher investment product fees.
-Investment and other income was EUR 11 million lower.
+Total income declined by €34 million, or -0.8 percent, to €4,471 million, compared with €4,505 million in 2019.
+Net interest income declined 0.8 percent, mainly due to lower margins on savings and current accounts, combined with a decline in average lending volumes, which was largely offset by higher Treasury- related revenues.
+Net core lending (which excludes Treasury products and a €1.1 billion decline in the WUB run-off portfolio) decreased by €3.2 billion in 2020, of which €0.8 billion was in residential mortgages and €2.4 billion in other lending.
+Net customer deposits (excluding Treasury) grew by €15.3 billion, predominantly in current accounts.
+Net fee and commission income increased by €7 million, or 1.0 percent, primarily due to higher investment product fees.
+Investment and other income was €11 million lower.

-Operating expenses rose by EUR 26 million, or 1.2%, to EUR 2,236 million from EUR 2,210 million in 2019, of which EUR 65 million was caused by higher regulatory costs to EUR 255 million from EUR 190 million in 2019.
-Expenses excluding regulatory costs declined 1.9% as the impact of CLA salary increases, higher IT expenses as well as provisions related to redundancies and customer claims, were more than offset by lower external staff costs and lower marketing and travel expenses.
+Operating expenses rose by €26 million, or 1.2 percent, to €2,236 million from €2,210 million in 2019, of which €65 million was caused by higher regulatory costs.
+Expenses excluding regulatory costs declined 1.9 percent as the impact of CLA salary increases, higher IT expenses as well as provisions related to redundancies and customer claims, were more than offset by lower external staff costs and lower marketing and travel expenses.

-The net addition to loan loss provisions was EUR 157 million, or 10 basis points of average customer lending, compared with EUR 91 million, or 6 basis points, in 2019.
-Risk costs in 2020 included EUR 118 million of collective provisions related to the worsened macro-economic indicators, including provisioning related to loans subject to a payment holiday.
+The net addition to loan loss provisions was €157 million, or 10 basis points of average customer lending, compared with €91 million, or 6 basis points, in 2019.
+Risk costs in 2020 included €118 million of collective provisions related to the worsened macroeconomic indicators, including provisioning related to loans subject to a payment holiday.